 That practice is definitely not cost-effective, and you may not realize the risk that this decrepit, germ-filled toy may pose to you, your family, and even your pet safe if left to fester long enough.
 There is a better way, though.

 So what's the next step?
 Learn how to wash dog toys safely and effectively.

 Get into the habit of routinely cleaning your dog's toys, help keep them and yourself safer, and give your dog's toys a longer shelf life.

 How Dangerous are Dirty Dog Toys?

-The good news is that the actual risk to your pet from chewing on a filthy dog toy is not super high.
-Dog’s are capable of handling a lot more bacteria than we are, so the risks to them are minimal and often cosmetic.
+The good news is that the actual risk to your pet toys from chewing on a filthy dog toy is not very high.
+Dogs are capable of handling a lot more bacteria than we are, so the risks to them are minimal and often cosmetic.

 Dirt, oils, and bacteria can settle into the pores and hair follicles on their face, most often their chin area, which can cause irritation.
 This irritation looks like small red bumps, sometimes even pustules.
 Yuck!

-Sanitizing your toys and bowls, and cleaning the affected areas can lead to a quick reduction of ‘puppy acne.’
-So long as toys and bowls are maintained, this condition is unlikely to return.
+Sanitizing dog toys and bowls and cleaning dog toys from the affected areas can lead to a quick reduction of ‘puppy acne.’
+So long as dog toys and bowls are maintained, this condition is unlikely to return.